CharlotteDiamond/charlottediamond/README.md

-# Hi there 👋 This is Charlotte，a girl who believes she can succeed in anything!
+# Hi there 👋 This is Hedi (or you can call me Charlotte if we play video games together) ，a girl who believes she can succeed in anything!

 <code><img title="C" alt="c" width="35px" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" /></code>